edemko/learn-osdev/docs/references.md

   * BIOS is an acronym starting with a consonant: "a BIOS"
   * UEFI is an initialism starting with a consonant sound (yes, "y" counts in this situation): "a UEFI"
   * XML is an initialism starting with a vowel sound: "an XML"
+  * NMI is an initialism starting with a vowel sound: "an NMI"